justin-xing/justin-xing/README.md

 ## I'm Justin, a 3rd year CS student at UWaterloo.

-Proficient in front and back end web dev.
+Proficient in front-end and back-end web development.

 Prev @ **Government of Canada**, **Qualifacts**\
 Inc @ **Google**